ketanbhatt/ketanbhatt.com/content/blog/code-review/index.md

 Sometimes you might fall back to explicit/implicit assignment.
 For example, when two people are pairing on a particular task, they don't necessarily need someone else for reviews.
 Or if you are working on a critical task and you think a specific person is extremely relevant and should take a look, you can ask them for a review directly.

-This is the process that is followed by Intercom, my current company.
+This is the process that is followed by Intercom, my current job.
 This is also the process that is followed at other large companies like Amazon, Freshworks, [Gitlab][2] and Grab.

 ### What I like about this process
 1. Even in the absence of someone explicitly assigned to help you, I found that you are still sufficiently supported by the team as a whole whenever you have a doubt.
 But this is very much dependent on your team's culture, and thus subjective.
 2. **Since there are no explicit reviewers, there is less coordination overhead**.
 People pick up code reviews whenever they are blocked on something (like getting their own code reviewed, or they are between meetings, waiting on I/O, or they just don't want to write more code).
-This also means that the team tends to close open streams of work before taking up new ones, which helps limit WIP and ensures fast flow 💅.
+This also means that the team tends to close open streams of work before taking up new ones, which helps limit WIP and ensures fast flow.
 3. **There is one clear owner and no ambiguity about the ownership of the work**.
 4. **Increased [Bus Factor][6]** as different people get to review different parts of the system, resulting in a more even knowledge distribution.